christopher5106/christopher5106.github.io/_posts/2015-03-26-web-redirection-to-mobile-web-or-app-with-a-modal-box.markdown

 But do we really need to define a parameter ?

 No, not really.
-We can combine it with the Applink tag in the HTML page.
+We can combine it with the Applink tag in the HTML page, in the case **the mobile app and the mobile website have the same ergonomy**, for example in the case of an hybrid app.

 #Defining redirection parameters with Applinks